AntonioFeijaoUK/albertsmysteries-com/docs/_pages/20210206rita/index.md

   cta_url: "https://www.albertsmysteries.com/20210206rita/"
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"

 excerpt: "Happy birthday Rita!

-I have a gift for you, but... something happaned when we sent it on your way.
+We have a gift for you, but... something happaned when we sent it on your way.

 We think someone took it from your post box...
 Good news is that we have a clue to where it go!"

 intro:
   - excerpt: 'Have fun!'